 Prior to joining ROLC, he advised on democracy and conflict efforts at MSI for over ten years in the areas of program strategy, implementation, and business development and acted as technical director for numerous projects in Sri Lanka, South Sudan and the Democratic Republic of Congo.

-He has a Bachelor’s degree in Political Science from The Catholic University of America and a Master’s degree from the Carter School for Peace and Conflict Resolution at George Mason University.
+He has a master’s degree from the Carter School for Peace and Conflict Resolution at George Mason University, as well as a bachelor’s degree in Political Science from The Catholic University of America.